winglang/wing/docs/contributing/999-rfcs/2023-06-12-language-spec.md

 }
 ```

-The bridge between preflight and inflight is crossed with the help of immutable data
+Bridge between preflight and inflight is crossed with the help of immutable data
-structures, user-defined structs, resources, and the capture mechanism.
+structures, "structs" (user definable and `Struct`), and the capture mechanism.

 Preflight class methods and initializers can receive an inflight function as an argument.
 This
 enables preflight classes to define code that will be executed on a cloud compute platform such as